notsplol/tax-manager-app/README.md

 # tax-manager-app
-This app is still in development.
+This app is actively in development.

 # Overview
 This app is a client management system designed with tax professionals and accounting firms in mind.
 It aims to provide an ultimate solution for managing client information, tracking tax documents, organizing financial records, and streamlining the tax preparation workflow.

 ## Key Features
 - **Client Database**: Maintain detailed client profiles with contact information, tax history, and notes
-- **Document Management**: Upload, organize, and securely store tax documents (W-2s, 1099s, receipts, etc.) (In development)
+- **Document Management**: Upload, organize, and securely store tax documents (In development)
 - **Tax Year Tracking**: Manage multiple tax years and track preparation status for each client (In development)
 - **Deadline Management**: Built-in calendar and reminder system for important tax deadlines (To do)
 - **Secure Storage**: Client data protection with encryption and secure authentication (To do)
 - **Reporting**: Generate reports on client status, outstanding documents, and revenue tracking (To do)

 ## Current UI
 ![App screenshot](./docs/images/tax-app-screen1)

 ![App screenshot](./docs/images/tax-app-screen2)

 ![App screenshot](./docs/images/tax-app-screen3)